AlaaAbusafia/HTML-Sass-SinglePage/README.md

     ├── style.css           //render the sass styeles into css └── sass
     ├── abstracts
-        ├── variables        // Variables used in the custom theme ├── mixins           // the most used multiple inheritance
+        ├── mixins           // the most used multiple inheritance ├── variables        // Variables used in the custom theme

-    ├── base                // **Base styles.
-Styles placed here should be available anywhere in the application** ├── base            // styles for the whole page can be affect all styles ├── labels          // custom styles that overwrite bootstrap ├── typography      // the properties related to fonts
+    ├── base                // Styles placed here should be available anywhere in the application ├── base            // styles for the whole page can be affect all styles ├── labels          // custom styles that overwrite bootstrap ├── typography      // the properties related to fonts